pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/projects/index.md

 For a list of services available, visit the
 [API library page](https://console.cloud.google.com/apis/library) or run `gcloud services list`.

-~> **Note:** This resource attempts to be the authoritative source on which APIs are enabled, which can
+~> **Note:** This resource attempts to be the authoritative source on *all* enabled APIs, which often
-	lead to conflicts when certain APIs or actions enable other APIs.
-To just ensure that a specific API is enabled, use the google_project_service resource.
+	leads to conflicts when certain actions enable other APIs.
+If you do not need to ensure that *exclusively* a particular set of APIs are enabled, you should most likely use the google_project_service resource, one resource per API.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/projects/services.ts#L43">constructor</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/projects/services.ts#L44">constructor</a>
 </h3>

 ```typescript